-Both Vodafone and Go mobile have now been present in the market for a number of years.
-The significant investment required for the rollout of a nation wide 2G networks has already been made and is now being absorbed year after year.
-Every year Vodafone and Go mobile are making significant profits which enable them to recoup investment costs quickly.
+Both Vodafone and go mobile have now been present in the market for a number of years.
+The significant investment required for the rollout of a nationwide 2G network has already been made and is now being absorbed year after year.
+Every year, Vodafone and go mobile are making significant profits which enable them to recoup investment costs quickly.
 Moreover, as MNOs attract more subscribers and thereby increase traffic volumes, the perunit cost incurred by these undertakings for providing mobile services decrease and are likely to be lower than those of a new entrant.

-A new entrant would need to take a large share of the market if it is to effectively constrain the incumbent mobile operators.
-In order to gain a large market share the new entrant will have to compete aggressively, which would make it very difficult for this operator to recoup its high investment costs.
-This difficultly is further augmented given that the market is now mature, as opposed to the low mobile penetration when the second operator entered the local market.
+A new entrant would need to gain a significant share of the market if it is to effectively constrain the incumbent mobile operators.
+In order to gain a large market share, the new entrant will have to compete aggressively, which would make it very difficult for this operator to recoup its high investment costs.
+This difficultly is further augmented, given that the market is now mature as opposed to the low mobile penetration when the second operator entered the local market.